Esri/arcgis-gitops/azure/arcgis-enterprise-k8s/README.md

 Instructions:

-1. Set "backup" property in the config file to the backup name.
+1. (Optional) Set "backup" property in the config file to the backup name.
 If "backup" property is set to null or empty string, the latest completed backup in the store will be used.
 2. Set "passcode" property in the config file to the pass code used to create the backup.
 3. Commit the changes to the Git branch and push the branch to GitHub.
 4. Run enterprise-k8s-azure-restore workflow using the branch.